bazel-contrib/toolchains_llvm/README.md

 In this example, MacOS x86 machines have their LLVM version hard-coded to `15.0.7`.
 For all other targets the LLVM version is read from the environment variable `LLVM_VERSION` which must be referenced on the Bazel command line as explained above.
-If the variabel is not present, then the LLVM version defaults to the requirement expression `latest:>=17.0.0,<20`.
+If the variable is not present, then the LLVM version defaults to the requirement expression `latest:>=17.0.0,<20`.

 ### Selecting Toolchains